 Colorado vandalism laws are penalized differently depending on the aggregate amount of damage to property as follows:

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 If you would like to learn more about vandalism and Colorado vandalism laws, the following links provide additional information:

-Vandalism may seem like a minor offense, but as the foregoing shows Colorado's vandalism laws treat the crime very seriously.
+Vandalism may seem like a minor offense, but as the foregoing shows, Colorado's vandalism laws treat the crime very seriously.
 Given the serious potential consequences, it is wise to retain some professional assistance.
-Get started today with a free legal evaluation of your case.
+Get started today and call a Colorado defense attorney near you.